Subgraph densities in Markov spaces: Introduction

-This recursive construction has two important consequences.
-First, if $G$ is triangle-free, then this family of measures, if it exists, is uniquely determined.
-This also implies that $\eta^{G[S]}$ depends on the induced subgraph $G[S]$ only.
-Second, we can use it to prove the existence, but it will be a nontrivial question under what conditions are the measures independent of the choice of the particular way of building up the graph.
+\lljav{We will use this construction to prove the existence of such families of measures,} but it will be a nontrivial question under what conditions are the measures independent of the choice of the particular way of building up the graph.

 To guarantee the decreasing property for our measures thus constructed we will have to assume the decreasing property for small stars, which translates to the following ``smoothness'' property of the Markov space $\eta$.
-Choose a point $x$ from the stationary distribution $\pi$, and make $k$ independent single steps $y_1,\dots,y_k$ each starting from $x$.
+Choose a point $x$ from the stationary distribution $\pi$, and make $k$ independent single steps $y_1,\dots,y_k$ each starting from $x$ so that $(x,y_i)\sim\eta$, and the $y_i$'s are conditionally mutually independent given $x$.
 Let $\sigma_k$ denote the joint distribution of $(y_1,\dots,y_k)$.
 We say that the Markov space is {\it $k$-loose}, if $\sigma_k$ is absolutely continuous with respect to $\pi^k$.
 We shall also make use of a further refinement of this notion: a $k$-loose Markov space is {\it $(k,p)$-loose}, if the Radon--Nikodym derivative $d\sigma_k/d\pi^k$ is in $L^p(\pi^k)$.
-This technical condition will turn out to be equivalent to the property that the complete bipartite graph $K_{k,p}$ is well-measured in $\eta$ with finite density (see \ref{COR:KAB-WELL}).
+This technical condition will turn out to be equivalent to the property that the complete bipartite graph $K_{k,p}$ is well-measured in $\eta$ with finite density (see Corollary \ref{COR:KAB-WELL}).

 The following result (see Section \ref{SSEC:TRIANGLE-FREE}) will allow us to define the measure $\eta^G$ (which is not a finite measure in general, see Example \ref{EXA:GRAPHON}).

 \begin{theorem} Let $G=(V,E)$ be a triangle-free graph, and let $\Mb=(J,\BB,\eta)$ be a Markov space such that every complete bipartite subgraph $K_{a,b}$ of $G$ is well-measured in $\Mb$.
 Then $G$ is well-measured in $\Mb$. \end{theorem}